microsoft/app-camp/docs/aad/A02-after-teams-sso.md

 These functions are used throughout the application to manage the Microsoft Teams JavaScript SDK.

-Before using the Microsoft Teams JavaScript SDK for the first time on a page, you need to call the [`microsoftTeams.app.initialize()` function](https://docs.microsoft.com/en-us/javascript/api/@microsoft/teams-js/app?view=msteams-client-js-latest#@microsoft-teams-js-app-initialize).
-The first function in **teamsHelpers.js** will ensure that `initialize()` has been called exactly once on the page.
+Before using the Microsoft Teams JavaScript SDK for the first time on a page, you need to call the [`microsoftTeams.app.initialize()` function](https://docs.microsoft.com/en-us/javascript/api/@microsoft/teams-js/app?view=msteams-client-js-latest#@microsoft-teams-js-app-initialize){target="_blank"}.
+The first function in **teamsHelpers.js** will ensure that `initialize()` has been called exactly once on the page.W

 The `inTeams()` function is used to determine if the application is running in Microsoft Teams or not.
-You may want to check out the [`microsoftTeams.Hostname` enumeration](https://docs.microsoft.com/en-us/javascript/api/@microsoft/teams-js/hostname?view=msteams-client-js-latest) to see other places where Teams applications will be able to run in the near future!
+You may want to check out the [`microsoftTeams.Hostname` enumeration](https://docs.microsoft.com/en-us/javascript/api/@microsoft/teams-js/hostname?view=msteams-client-js-latest){target="_blank"} to see other places where Teams applications will be able to run in the near future!

 ### Step 2: Update the login code for Teams SSO